yoep/RazerPoliceLight/README.md

 ## Changelog features for 1.0.3

 - Updated Corsair SDK to v3.0.217
-- General performance optimizations (should prevent lag)
+- General performance optimizations (should reduce changes of lag on device(s))
 - Reworked color configuration implementation
 - Color is now based on effect pattern columns instead of OFF(0), PRIMARY(1) and SECONDARY(2)
     - Modified effect pattern color config to OFF(0) and ON(1) - this should make creating custom patterns a lot easier (see manual for example)
 - Reworked the way ELS colors were being used
-- Added 'green' and 'purple' as predefined color
+- Added 'green' and 'purple' as predefined colors